innovation

 1. What will this new thing do?

-• It is important to be very detailed as this was used to create a common vision of success based on the idea being presented.
+• It is important to be very detailed as this was used to create a common vision of success based on the presented idea.

-• This seems obvious, but if you are not solving a problem (which could be something like “lack of organic expansion”) or addressing a pain point then selling this new product will be an uphill challenge.
+• This seems obvious, but selling this new product will be an uphill challenge if you are not solving a problem (which could be something like “lack of organic expansion”) or addressing a pain point.

 3. What type of organizations have those problems and why?